What is the best domain registrar?

 In case you want to transfer your domain, it’s free.
 You only pay for the registration and you have it.

-Namecheap is what you need to save some money in the long-term.
-A .COM domain extension cost around $8.88 per year at a renewal fee of up to $12.98.
-However, you can lock the price of $8.88 for a period of 10 years and set the auto-renewal option so you never lose your domain name.
+Namecheap is what you need to save some money in the long term.
+A .COM domain extension cost around $6.98 per year at a renewal fee of up to $12.98.
+You can even lock the price for a period of 10 years and set the auto-renewal option so you never lose your domain name.

 Overall, Namecheap is the cheapest domain registrar with many years of experience.